 Rapina al Louvre

 “IT’S ALMOST TIME.
-Once Gabriel and Édouard confirm their positions by the entrance you can get out of there.”
+Once Gabriel and Édouard confirm their positions by the entrance, you can get out.”

-"Grazie a Dio, non sento più le gambe.”
-Marcella sighed, resisting the urge to uncurl her legs – kicking one of the others in her way just so she could relieve the serious cramping in her muscles after being squashed in such a tight space for so long.
+“Grazie a Dio, non sento più le gambe,” Marcella sighed, resisting the urge to uncurl her legs–kicking the others in her way.
+Desperate to relieve the serious cramping in her muscles after being squashed into such a tight space for so long.

-“There could be guards loitering in any blind spots so you have to be careful when you’re getting out.
-We don’t want the entire thing blown before you even get out of the room.”
-The heavy English accent forewarned through the mic, her words critical – leaving no room for messing around.
+“There could be guards loitering in any blind spots, so be careful.
+We don’t need the entire thing being blown up before you’re even out of the room.”
+The heavy English accent forewarned through the mic, her words critical–leaving no room for messing around.

 There was a profound silence for the next minute or two, although it felt like longer.
-The four sat focused, acutely awaiting their next instructions – every one having been fabricated and thought out thoroughly over the prior weeks.
+The four sat focused, awaiting their next instructions.
+Every one having been fabricated and thought out thoroughly over the prior weeks.

-“It’s time.”
-And with those two words they turned to each other in reassurance, Akilah then spinning around working on cracking open the small square vent; all the while, Liona, Marcella and Fia shuffled their awkwardly positioned bodies in the opposite direction, giving their friend enough space to turn around and slip herself out through the small outlet - dropping to the floor beneath with a barely audible thud.
-The others followed her out shortly after, while in the meantime Akilah succeeded in picking the lock from the inside of the individual fancy looking restroom.
+And with those two words Akilah spun around, immediately working on cracking open the small square vent.
+All the while, Liona, Marcella and Fia shuffled their awkwardly positioned bodies in the opposite direction, giving their friend enough space to turn around and slip out through the small outlet - dropping to the floor beneath with a barely audible thud.
+The others followed her out shortly after.
+In the meantime, Akilah picked the lock from the inside of the individual fancy looking restroom.

 “Are you out?”

-“I’ve managed to override most of the security in the Denon Wing.
+“I’ve overridden most of the security in the Denon Wing.
 Video surveillance will display pre-recorded footage for anyone watching through the CCTV.
 Motion detectors and vibration sensors have been disabled on and around the exhibits, still, avoid straying from the nuclear areas as much as possible.
-Stay in your wing otherwise you’ll be setting off alarms like it’s World War three.
+Stay in your wing, otherwise you’ll be setting off alarms like it’s World War three.”

-“The staircase is right next door so you should be good until you get to the top and onto the first floor.”
+“The staircase is right next door, so you should be good until you get to the top and onto the first floor.”
 Lanna finished briefing them.
-Every detail of their mission had been virtually embedded into their brains already, but they knew their friend had to confirm everything she could for her own piece of mind, and theirs.
+Every detail of their mission had been virtually embedded into their brains already, but they knew their friend had to confirm everything she could for her own peace of mind, and theirs.

 “Siamo pronti?”
-Marcella uttered low enough once everything was confirmed to be in place, giving them the go ahead to leave the communal bathroom they were hiding in.
+Marcella uttered low enough once they confirmed everything to be in place, giving them the go-ahead to leave the communal bathroom they were hiding in.
 The three of them nodded adamantly, Marcella unconsciously doing the same before leading them straight towards the exit.

-From the moment the four bandits slipped out of the bathroom, heading for the staircase only feet away, their senses had immediately shifted into high alert.
-Despite what they’d rather think this was not like their usual jobs – which seemed minor in comparison.
+From the moment the four bandits slipped out of the bathroom, heading for the staircase only feet away, their senses had shifted to high alert.
+Despite what they’d rather think, this was not like their usual jobs–which seemed minor in comparison.
 Before, they could afford to cause a little mischief for their own entertainment or have several backup plans in case things didn’t go their way.
-This however, was a lot bigger and therefore a whole lot less room for mistakes.
+This, however, was a lot bigger and therefore a lot less room for mistakes.

-The clattering of computer keys sounded through their earpieces; Lanna’s gaze narrowed closely towards the monitor perched in the center, the screen displaying live footage from several different angles all across the Denon Wing.
+The clattering of computer keys sounded through their earpieces; Lanna’s gaze narrowed closely towards the monitor perched in the center, the screen displaying live footage from several angles all across the Denon Wing.
 As they’d suspected prior to their break in, there was in fact a guard station not too far from the entrance to the first floor.
-Lanna couldn’t help but let out a small scoff, rolling her eyes simultaneously as she zoomed in on the large figure slouched back in a chair almost too comfortably – arms folded and chin tucked into his chest.
+Lanna couldn’t help but let out a small scoff, rolling her eyes simultaneously as she zoomed in on the large figure slouched back in a chair, almost too comfortably–arms folded and chin tucked into his chest.

-Still, they hadn’t been trained for nothing and they had practice in being stealth yet quick.
+Still, they hadn’t trained for nothing and they had practice in being stealth yet quick.

 “On your left, just as you pass through the Spanish paintings,” Lanna informed them of the guards’ whereabouts.

-The rooms were in total darkness aside from the smaller lights which hovered on and around each artefact, it was enough for them to be able to manoeuvre their way around while being able to keep themselves somewhat hidden.
+The rooms were in total darkness aside from the smaller lights which hovered on and around each artefact; it was enough for them to manoeuvre their way around while being able to keep themselves somewhat hidden.

-Minding their friends’ earlier advice they stuck to the medial areas as they continued the rest of the way up the staircase, leading them directly into a narrow room displaying paintings originating all the way from England.
-The room was small in comparison to the other halls they had taken the liberty of exploring earlier on that day, so it was only a matter of seconds before they reached the short passage that connected the two rooms together.
-Just before turning the corner to where the guard sat unconscious they halted their steps, Liona and Akilah keeping their eyes peeled in the direction they had just came, while Marcella maintained scouring the room they were about to enter – motioning one finger forward, giving Fia the go ahead to take care of the guard.
+Minding their friends’ earlier advice, they stuck to the medial areas as they continued the rest of the way up the staircase, leading them directly into a narrow room displaying paintings originating all the way from England.
+The room was small compared to the other halls they had taken the liberty of exploring earlier on that day, so it was only a matter of seconds before they reached the short passage that connected the two rooms together.
+Just before turning the corner to where the guard sat unconscious they halted their steps, Liona and Akilah keeping their eyes peeled in the direction they had just came, while Marcella maintained scouring the room they were about to enter–motioning one finger forward, giving Fia the go-ahead to take care of the guard.

 “Next up on your left.”

-While it was true that some of his works were more well known than others, anything by the remarkable figure of Italian High Renaissance was historic enough that anyone would kill to get their hands on an original piece... figuratively speaking of course.
+While some of his works were more well known than others, anything by the remarkable figure of Italian High Renaissance was historic enough that anyone would kill to get their hands on an original piece... figuratively speaking of course.